"I have COVID! What should my kids and I take to reduce chances of severe illness and Long COVID?"

 1-2 cups green tea

-with ≥10 mg vitamin C to improve absorption
+ideally with ≥10 mg vitamin C to improve absorption

 Lactoferrin 500 mg